 “I think,” Aimee said, “that girl is my niece.”

 Christmases, she and Mrs. Frieslander made baskets…put them together, rather, having spent the year making them.
-Carey and Jane’s would be filled with socks and mittens, handkerchiefs, nuts and oranges, a tin of cocoa, a box of cough drops, a picture book, a toy, a novel, Demorest’s holiday number; a number also in the Businessman’s Everyday Handbook series (this as close to prodding her nephew as Aimee liked going).
+Carey and Jane’s would be filled with socks and mittens, handkerchiefs, nuts and oranges, a tin of cocoa, a box of cough drops, a picture book, a toy, a novel, Demorest’s holiday number; a number also in the Businessman’s Everyday Handbook series (this as close to prodding her nephew towards a career, as Aimee liked going).

 She did not meet them at whatever rooming house they were living in.
 There had been three in the past year.
 She found them on Market street, her beanpole nephew spotted in last year’s plaid cap, his small, pinched wife, wearing her rabbit collar, the two reconciled over a day of fun…a day, at least, of letting Aunt Bard buy them a restaurant lunch, take the baby and carry her.
 Jane would have dressed Cynthia too earnestly, the child angry at the hat tied under her chin, refusing to walk in the shoes she never (otherwise) had to wear.

 Jane and Carey knew this a looking tour of Wanamaker’s; that Aimee’s money was better spent stopping their latest eviction.
 But they strolled ahead, his arm around Jane’s waist, her hand pointing, heads bent together.

 Littler was written on a card, the card slid into a brass holder screwed to a door, one at the hallway’s end unlike the others—in that two sets of shutters had been hammered up either side to fill some sort of gap.
 Wind gusted, spring-scented air burst in.
 On this day, a breeze was welcome, a relief from onions and cabbage.
 But Jane’s little porch must be drafty as the outer view implied.